On orbit sets generated by semigroups of one-dimensional affine functions: Partitions of integers and ping-pong with remainders

 The Ping-Pong Lemma can also be employed for the direct functions of $F$ for some discrete sets, for example we can take $S=\mathbb Z$.
 If the coefficients of the functions $f_i=a_ix+b_i$ are integers, we obtain that $f_i(S)$ is an arithmetic progression of numbers equal to $b_i$ mod $a_i$.
 Thus, if the progressions $f_1(\mathbb Z),\ldots,f_n(\mathbb Z)$ are pairwise non-intersecting, the Ping-Pong Lemma guarantees that the functions $f_1,\ldots,f_n$ generate the free semigroup.
 Clearly, the non-intersection condition together with the equality $1/a_1+\ldots+1/a_n=1$ brings us to the case, when

-The latter partition of integers is known as a \emph{system of exact covering congruences}.
-Interestingly, this topic was also popularized by Erd\"os and it was described in the monograph \cite[p.24--25] {ErdosGraham} right after the question on orbit sets, but apparently no connection between them was mentioned.
+The latter partition of integers is known as an \emph{exact covering system} (see \cite[F14]{Guy-monograph}.
+Interestingly, this topic was also popularized by Erd\H{o}s, and it was described in the monograph of Erd\H{o}s and Graham \cite[p.24--26] {ErdosGraham} right after the question on orbit sets, but apparently no connection between these two topics was mentioned.
 We will show, that there is one.

-\begin{theorem} If $F=\{ a_ix+b_i\ \mid i=1,\ldots,k\}$ with integer $a_i>1$ and $b_i\geq 0$ provides a system of exact covering congruences, then $\langle F : s \rangle$ has positive density for any $s\geq 0$. \end{theorem} \begin{proof} We will show that the multiplicity of any element in the set $P=\langle F^\# : s\rangle$ is at most one.
+\begin{theorem} If $F=\{ a_ix+b_i\ \mid i=1,\ldots,n\}$ with integer $a_i>1$ and $b_i\geq 0$ provides a system of exact covering congruences, then $\langle F : s \rangle$ has positive density for any $s\geq 0$. \end{theorem} \begin{proof} We will show that the multiplicity of any element in the set $P=\langle F^\# : s\rangle$ is at most one.
 Indeed, suppose the contrary and since $P\subset \mathbb{Z}_{\geq 0}$, there exists a minimal number $x\in P$ such that its multiplicity is greater than $1$.
 Then we necessarily have $f_i(u)=f_j(v)$ for some $u,v \in P$ and $u,v\leq x$.
 However, if $i=j$ then we get a contradiction with the fact that $x$ was minimal, whilst in the case $i\ne j$ we obtain it in $f_i(\mathbb Z)\cap f_j(\mathbb Z)\ne \emptyset$.
 The multiplicity bound together with Theorem \ref{lowerbound} immediately gives us a linear lower bound $\Omega(x)$ for the growth function $|\langle F : s\rangle|\cap [0,x]$, from which the positivity of $\underline{d}(\langle F : s\rangle)$ follows. \end{proof}

-Now, considering the tuples of \eqref{244-tuples}, we see that the functions $2x+1, 4x+2, 4x+4$ constitute a system of exact covering congruences, so we can apply Theorem \ref{ecc-theorem} for this example of Klarner type the answer to Erd\"os-Graham question is positive.
+Now, considering the tuples of \eqref{244-tuples}, we see that the functions $2x+1, 4x+2, 4x+4$ constitute a system of exact covering congruences, so we can apply Theorem \ref{ecc-theorem} for this example of Klarner type the answer to Erd\H{o}s-Graham question is positive.
 It is not hard to generate more examples.
 First, we clearly can change an argument of any progression $ax+b$, substituting it by $ax+b-ah$ for any integer $h$; this gives the same progression but is a different function.
 Secondly, one can subdivide one progression $ax+b$ to $r$ progressions

 where the integers $b_1,\ldots,b_r$ are distinct modulo $r$.
 This natural operation is called subdivision.
 S.Porubsky has shown in \cite{Porubsky} that there exist examples, which cannot be obtained by subdivision operation.
 His smallest example consists of $14$ progressions, but can be shortened to $13$ progressions by considering a projection on the set of even numbers.
 The corresponding progressions are\footnote{One can see that this set of progressions cannot be generated by the subdivision operation since $\gcd(a_1,\ldots,a_{13})=1$, which is false starting from the first step of any sequence of subdivision operations.}